U.S. Stocks Slip on Mixed Batch of Earnings

 Japan's Nikkei rose 1.7% to levels last seen in early 1992 and Taiwan's Taiex rose 0.5% to its highest since 1990.

-Hong Kong's Hang Seng's hit a 10-year high, supported by gains in Chinese oil majors and index heavyweight Tencent.
+Hong Kong's Hang Seng Index hit a 10-year high, supported by gains in Chinese oil majors and index heavyweight Tencent.
 Tencent spinoff China Literature goes public Wednesday.

 Write to David Hodari at David.Hodari@dowjones.com and Michael Wursthorn at Michael.Wursthorn@wsj.com